Skip to main content

 When Sinatra commandeered the song, he revised many of the lyrics to better suit a more straightforward cheerful mood, more on par with what one might expect from a Christmas song. “

 Someday soon we all will be together” became “Through the years we all will be together.”
 As such, the modern listener usually misses the mournful undertones of the song.
-(The original lyrics were even more somber in nature.
+(The original lyrics were even more somber.
 Judy reportedly objected to singing the lines “Have yourself a merry little Christmas, it may be your last,” to a five-year-old.)

 Audiences of the 1940s have spent the runtime of the film gazing through the window of the film and into a world that no longer exists, a world they might never find again.
 Here, that world stares back.